A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

-Up until now, maps of the following types have been considered:\\ $\bullet\quad$ $w\rightarrow \A(w)$, where the notion of the map itself is an abstraction of $\A$ of the form: \\ $\A_{\ro{map}}\circ\A\in\Om^2(w)$; \\ $\bullet\quad$ $\A\circ\A(w)\rightarrow w$, where the map is now of the form $\A_{\ro{map}}\circ\A\circ\A\in\Om^3(w)$, and \\ $\bullet\quad$ $\A(w)\rightarrow w$, identical to the first case, except that the direction is reversed.
-By convention, let the definition of map be chosen such that the direction of mapping is not important, but simply the relationship between the two objects.
+By convention, let the definition of map be chosen such that the direction of the mapping is not important, but simply the relationship between the two objects.
 Therefore, the map is always taken such that it exists in a space $\Om^{i\geq 1}$, that is, we define it as the modulus of the map.
 Note that each of these maps is constructed as a composite of other abstractions, and shall be denoted \emph{literal maps}.

-It cannot, in general, be attested that there is no such mapping between some $w_1$ and $w_2$ in $W$.
+It cannot, in general, be attested that there is never to be a mapping between some $w_1$ and $w_2$ in $W$.
 However, one is free to \emph{define} to exist a non-composite type of map, denoted \emph{auxiliary maps}, which relate objects of the form $\A\PP(w_1)$ and $\A\PP(w_2)$, or $\A\PP\A_1(w)$ and $\A\PP\A_2(w)$, etc. The map itself exists in the space $\Om^1(w)$, that is, the application of what is meant by the map does not change the order of the objects to which it is applied.